- See a full list of publications

 - Explore connections, collaborators, related work and more

 In October 2013 I started my appointment as a teaching fellow at the Department of Education.
 Before joining the University of York, I completed a PhD (2013) at the Department of Theoretical and Applied Linguistics, and an MPhil (2008) at the Research Centre for English and Applied Linguistics, both at the University of Cambridge.
-My doctoral research focussed on temporal reference in the discourse of mono/bilingual populations and learner varieties, and in my MPhil programme I investigated sociolinguistic correlates and psycholinguistic models of code-switching.
+My doctoral research focused on temporal reference in the discourse of mono/bilingual populations and learner varieties, and in my MPhil programme I investigated sociolinguistic correlates and psycholinguistic models of code-switching.
 During my postgraduate studies I cooperated with Cambridge University Press (2011-2013) on developing the question section of the Cambridge Learner Corpus.
 Previously, I worked with Cambridge ESOL (2008-2010) to examine criterial features for second language proficiency levels within the English Profile Project.
 I also hold an MA in TESOL and in European studies (2003) from the University of Constantine the Philosopher in Slovakia.

 My activities in the Department of Education range from MA supervisions, involvement in the Centre for Research in Language Learning and Use, to the design, assessment and delivery of lectures within the following modules: